 Rhythm Sync app (left and centre) and workout shared to Strava (right)

 Once the session is over, it's time to head back to the app, where you'll need to open up the dropdown menu to sync your workout.
 After a quick scan for the armband, it'll pull out any of the workouts stored on the device, noting the data, time and file size.
 From there you can choose to export or share to compatible services, which includes Strava, Apple Health and Training Peaks.

 Once you've configured your sharing options, sending workouts to other apps is a lot easier to do.
-Once you've compiled a large number of workouts on the device, I can imagine syncing workouts being a bit messy, so it'll definitely pay to sync regularly and clear up workouts you no longer need to sync.
-The Sync app itself is pretty basic, because it's simply built for syncing.
-While it does offer the ability to store your details (weight, height, heart rate limits), the onus here is really just to push your data to another health and fitness app.
+Once you've compiled a large number of workouts on the device, we can imagine syncing workouts being a bit messy, so it'll definitely pay to sync regularly and clear up workouts you no longer need to sync.
+The Sync app itself is pretty basic, because it's simply built for, well, syncing.
+While it does offer the ability to store your details (weight, height, heart rate limits), the main focus here is to push your data to another health and fitness app.

 Hot sports watch deals

 Wareable may get a commission